tsgruman/regis-practicum-leads-classification/README.md

 Since the vast majority of converted leads did not come from ads, I wanted to see what else may have played a factor in lead conversion.
 Time on website and page views are both important search engine optimization (SEO) values, so I plotted variables against these.
 The following shows leads by time on website and page views per visit.
 It also shows lead origins by time on website and page views.

 ![Time on Website and Page View stats](https://github.com/tsgruman/regis-practicum-leads-classification/blob/main/assets/converted-lead-stats.png)

+The converted leads by page views revealed significant outlier data, so I examined a boxplot of page views.

+![Page Views distribution]